 The first, and most desired, is an expunction.
 An expunction does more than seal your records, it completely destroys them.
 If you receive an expunction there will be no record of the offense.
 As you will see below, however, expunctions are very difficult to get.

 On the other hand, a non-disclosure merely seals your record.
 If you receive a non-disclosure, your employer will not be able to see the offense, but government agencies and police will.

-It is very helpful to seal or expunge your record, because everyone makes mistakes and The Coffey Firm is here to help you legally put those mistakes behind you.
+It is very helpful to seal or clean your record, because everyone makes mistakes and The Coffey Firm is here to help you legally put those mistakes behind you.